tiangolo/uwsgi-nginx-docker/README.md

 In the official Python image, there's a Stretch version only for Python 3.6.
 So, that's the only one that can be merged with the current Nginx image.
 That's why, in this image, only Python 3.6 supports multi-arch.

 -->
+* 2019-02-02: The Nginx configurations are generated dynamically from the entrypoint, instead of modifying pre-existing files.
+[PR #50](https://github.com/tiangolo/uwsgi-nginx-docker/pull/50).

 * 2018-11-23: New Alpine 3.8 images for Python 2.7, Python 3.6 and Python 3.7 (Python 3.7 temporarily disabled).
 Thanks to [philippfreyer](https://github.com/philippfreyer) in [PR #45](https://github.com/tiangolo/uwsgi-nginx-docker/pull/45)

 * 2018-09-22: New Python 3.7 versions, standard and Alpine based.
 Thanks to [desaintmartin](https://github.com/desaintmartin) in [this PR](https://github.com/tiangolo/uwsgi-nginx-docker/pull/39).